jbeda/jaw/README.md

    1. Background is cleared using `Canvas.bgFill`
    1. **Planning Pass**: `Node.plan` is called on `Canvas.root`.
-This returns a RenderPrimitive.
-Context (`PlanContext`) is passed down with the accumulated transform to the root.
-Context also includes the inherited fill and stroke from parents along with any othe properties that may be used by nodes.
+This returns a `RenderPlan`.
+Context (`PlanContext`) is passed down with from the root.
+      Context is limited to that exposed explicitly by the user.
+Each node doesn't know it's position in the world or the overriding style (fill, stroke).

+      After each node does returns their `RenderPlan` transforms and styles are applied.
+Styles on parent elements (`RenderPlanGroup`) will override any styles applied by lower level `Node`s.

       Subclasses are meant to implement drawing logic in `Node.drawImpl`.
 The current node transform and attributes are applied before `Node.drawImpl`